xdefago/stats-ci/README.md

     The 95% confidence interval on the median yields \[4.3, 10.6\].
     In this case, both bounds of the interval are observed values.

+* __Theoretical distribution__ <br>
-* In this example, the data was actually taken from an exponential distribution with parameter λ = 0.1 (mean = 1/λ = 10 and median = ln(2)/λ = 6.93147…).
+    In this example, the data was actually taken from an _exponential_ distribution with parameter λ = 0.1 (mean = 1/λ = 10 and median = ln(2)/λ = 6.93147…).
 In this special case, we can verify that both theoretical mean and median are indeed contained in their respective confidence interval.

 # Examples